 The Sacrament of Baptism, the first of the three sacraments of initiation, is also the first of the seven sacraments in the Roman Catholic Church.
 It removes the guilt and effects of Original Sin and incorporates the baptized into the Church, the Mystical Body of Christ on earth.

 Parents must attend Baptism preparation.
 Expectant parents are encouraged to attend.
-Call Jim Yencha, ext.
-23.
+Call Sydney Farnum, at ext.
+32.

 The Sacrament of Confirmation is the second of the three sacraments of initiation because, historically, it was administered immediately after the Sacrament of Baptism.
 Confirmation perfects our baptism and brings us the graces of the Holy Spirit that were granted to the Apostles on Pentecost Sunday.
 For more information on Confirmation please click here.